Click to enlarge image

 Exchange rate fluctuations are a significant factor, often overlooked, when comparing NZ pump prices with international barrel prices.
 Refined product prices (and crude product prices) are set in US dollars so any drop in refined petrol prices can be quickly offset by declines in the NZ dollar.

-The cost of shipping also has an effect on the price of fuel at the pump because BP imports a proportion of its products and also ships product around the coastline of New Zealand from Marsden Point Refinery.
+The cost of shipping also has an effect on the price of fuel at the pump because bp imports and ships product to the port network around New Zealand.

 A significant component of the price you see at the pump is taxes, duties and levies.
 These are set by the New Zealand Government.